-Despite the fact that medical and/or recreational marijuana is legal in 29 states and growing, there are some businesses operating outside of the marijuana industry that won’t play nicely with businesses operating inside the marijuana industry.
-As a result, those outside businesses are stigmatizing the marijuana industry.
+Despite the fact that medical and/or recreational marijuana is legal in 32 states and 62% of Americans support legalizing marijuana for adult-use, there are still some businesses operating outside of the marijuana industry that won’t (or can’t) play nicely with businesses operating inside the marijuana industry.
+As a result, those outside businesses continue to stigmatize the marijuana industry.

-In recent years, we’ve seen companies in multiple industries refuse to work with marijuana-related businesses.
-Some claim laws prevent them from serving the marijuana industry, but some of those laws might not be relevant for ancillary marijuana businesses (i.e., marijuana businesses that aren’t actually making, buying, selling, or transporting marijuana in any form).
+In recent years, companies in a variety of industries have refused to work with marijuana-related businesses.
+Some of these companies claim laws prevent them from serving the marijuana industry, but many of those laws might not be relevant for ancillary marijuana businesses (i.e., marijuana businesses that aren’t actually making, buying, selling, or transporting marijuana in any form).

-As a result, these outside companies are creating even more barriers to enter and stay in the cannabis industry for legitimate marijuana-related businesses.
+As a result, these outside companies are creating even more barriers to enter and stay in the cannabis industry for legitimate ancillary marijuana businesses.
 Let’s take a look at some examples.

 The banking issue has been a problem in the marijuana industry for years and forces many marijuana businesses to operate in all cash.
 This is a problem for licensed marijuana cultivators, processors, dispensaries, retailers, testing labs, and transportation companies as well as for many marijuana-related businesses that aren’t making, buying, selling, or transporting marijuana.

-For example, even though recreational marijuana will be sold in California starting in January, many marijuana-related businesses like Hippo Premium Packaging – which creates logos, labels, and packaging for other business’ marijuana products to use – cannot access bank accounts.
+For example, even though recreational is legal in California, many marijuana-related businesses like Hippo Premium Packaging – which creates logos, labels, and packaging for other business’ marijuana products to use – cannot access bank accounts.
 The reason is because banks are still afraid they could lose their charters if they work with businesses dealing with products that are illegal at the federal level.

 Crowdfunding and Payment Processors